 Catherine Jones is Senior Lecturer in English and Coordinator of the University of Aberdeen's Centre for Medical Humanities.
 A graduate of the University of Cambridge, she taught English and American Literature at the National University of Ireland, Galway (1997-99), before moving to the University of Aberdeen to hold the posts of Lecturer (2000-13) and Senior Lecturer (2013-).
 She has also worked as a Visiting Scholar at the College of William and Mary in Williamsburg, Virginia (2004).
 She has published widely in the area of eighteenth-century and Romantic literature and culture, and is a past president of the Eighteenth-Century Scottish Studies Society (2014-16).
 Her most recent book, Literature and Music in the Atlantic World, 1767-1867 (Edinburgh University Press, 2014), won the annual book prize of the British Association for American Studies.
 She is currently working on the historiography of anatomy, medicine and science in the Northern European Atlantic World, c.1650-c.1800.
-In 2017 she will hold a Royal Society of Edinburgh / Caledonian Research Fund European Visiting Research Fellowship at the Scaliger Institute, Leiden University.
+In 2017-18 she will hold a Royal Society of Edinburgh / Caledonian Research Fund European Visiting Research Fellowship and a Leverhulme Trust International Academic Fellowship at the Scaliger Institute, Leiden University.

 * Enlightenment and Romantic literature and culture